lapets/course-scalable-data-science/README.md

 The particular family of scalable and distributed computation paradigms on which these notes focus relies heavily on the algebraic properties of computations over data.
 If we treat individual data records as elements in a set and computations as operations over those elements, we can talk about their algebraic properties.

 You are already familiar with several important algebraic properties: associativity and commutativity.
-These properties apply to operations such as addition, multiplication, union, intersection, maximum/minimum, and others:
+These properties apply to operations such as addition, multiplication, maximum/minimum, set union, set intersection, and others:
 * *a* + *b* = *b* + *a*
 * *x* &middot; (*y* &middot; *z*) = (*x* &middot; *y*) &middot; *z*
 * **max**(*x*, *y*) = **max**(*y*, *x*)
 * {1,2,3} &cup; {4,5} = {4,5} &cup; {1,2,3}

 Another useful algebraic property is *idempotence*.
 An operation is idempotent if applying it once leads to the same result as applying it any number of times after that.
-Example of idempotent operations include union and maximum:
+Example of idempotent operations include set union and maximum:
 * **max**(**max**(**max**(*x*, *y*), *y*), *y*) = **max**(*x*, *y*)
 * {1,2} &cup; {3,4} &cup; {3,4} &cup; {3,4} &cup; {3,4} = {1,2} &cup; {3,4}